ScottLogic/blog/_posts/2019-08-19-LookingAtYou.md

 title: Looking At You - 2019 Edinburgh Intern Project
 date: 2019-08-19 00:00:00 Z
 categories:
-- amcdevitt
 - People
 author: amcdevitt
 layout: default_post
 summary: The summer 2019 intern developers at the Edinburgh office created a web-based art installation that makes use of computer vision.
 This post describes our application and what you can expect from an internship at Scott Logic.
 ---

 ## Introduction